mradionov/tleaf/README.md

 $ tleaf use default
 ```

-  The command allows to switch back to default templates.
+  The command allows to switch back to default config and templates.

 ***